packit/packit.dev/docs/guide.md

 When you are not allowed or do not want to run packit command from the upstream git repository, you can run commands from the cloned dist-git repository in the same way as you do from upstream.
-Make sure, that you specify the `upstream_project_url` in your configuration.

 Is your `packit srpm` finally passing?
 If not, feel free to [reach out to us](/#contact).
 If yes, let's proceed to the next level.